From the OI Archives: Our Copper and Wood Printing Blocks, part III

 Framing Early American Scholarship

 In today’s post, Jeffrey Glover, author of “Witnessing African War: Slavery, the Laws of War, and Anglo-American Abolitionism” in the July 2017 edition of the William and Mary Quarterly, reflects on what it means to frame an article.
-By Jeffrey Glover I was surprised by the readers’ and editor’s reports on my submission to William and Mary Quarterly.
-I was not… Read More
+I was surprised by the readers’ and editor’s reports on my submission to William and Mary Quarterly.
+I was not surprised by how… Read More

 Read More